Pages

 We are currently working on two buildings/houses at the same time.

-The other is a Victorian home from the turn of the century that needs all kinds of TLC (hard work).
+The other home we are working on is a Victorian home from the turn of the century that needs all kinds of MW...major work.

-As we cruised through these properties/houses with realtors, the properties were so beat up that the realtors had a hard time pointing out anything positive.
+When we are interested, we then need to call the listing Realtor for a conversation, and a look see inside.
+As we cruise through these properties/houses with realtors, the properties were usually so beat up that the realtors have a hard time pointing out anything positive.
 We don't really listen to the realtors any way, we just need them to get us into the property.
 We've refurbished enough homes/properties that we know what the structural 'musts' have to be, the rest is cosmetic, poor use of space, materials/colors or a wide range of things that probably not many would take on, but of course...
 WE WOULD.
-I'm sure the realtors walked away shaking their heads...but, we usually invite them back when the projects are complete and they are amazed...we aren't,
+I'm sure the realtors walked away shaking their heads...but, we try to stay in touch and invite them back when the projects are complete and they are amazed...we aren't,

 we could picture what it was going to become from the very beginning.